olegkrivtsov/using-zend-framework-3-book/README.md

   * If you found a bug in some sample PHP code in the book chapters, please feel free to report it on the [Issues](https://github.com/olegkrivtsov/using-zend-framework-3-book/issues) page.
   * If you found some inconvenience reading this book and want to suggest an improvement, please do that on [Issues](https://github.com/olegkrivtsov/using-zend-framework-3-book/issues).
-  * If you would like translate existing chapters from English to your home language and contribute your work via a pull request, please see below for additional instructions.
-Your help is highly appreciated!
   * If you would like to fix a mistake in an image and contribute it via a pull request, the PNG images referenced in the Markdown files are stored inside the *manuscript/en/images* directory, their corresponding SVG (or GraphML) sources are in *misc*.
 For editing SVGs, you can use the [Inkscape](https://inkscape.org/ru/download/) editor.
 For editing the `.graphml` diagrams, please use [yEd Graph Editor](https://www.yworks.com/products/yed).
+  * If you would like translate existing chapters from English to your home language and contribute your work via a pull request, please see below for additional instructions.
+Your help is highly appreciated!

 If you are planning to make a contribution, please ensure you'd carefully checked you changes (to save my time).

+If you are thinking that this book is missing some chapter, than I'd say you may be right.
+I currently do not have time and inspiration for writing additional content for this book, but I'd appreciate if you become my co-author assuming you know Zend Framework well and can explain your thoughs to readers well.
+If you become my co-author, I can add your name to the book's title page.
+If you want to discuss this personally, please contact me at olegkrivtsov at gmail dot com.

-### Advice for Translators
+### Advice for Editors & Translators

-If you would like to help translating this book to your home language, please note that this can take about 1 month of full-time work (as the previous experience shows).
-But if you translate even one chapter that you like the most, I would appreciate.

 The book's `.md` files use the Markdown format proposed by the Leanpub publishing company, and if you want to learn it better, please read [this manual](https://leanpub.com/help/manual).

 For modifying the Markdown sources of the book, please first make a [fork](https://help.github.com/articles/fork-a-repo/) of this repository.

 For editing the `.md` files inside the *manuscript* directory, I would strongly recommend that use the [Notepad++](https://notepad-plus-plus.org/) text editor.
 Notepad++ is very user-friendly and allows to avoid unnecessary problems with the character encoding (the UTF-8 encoding without BOM is used).
 Please ensure that you use 4 spaces instead of tabs (go to the menu *Preferences -> Language* and ensure you have *Tab size: 4*, and *Replace by spaces* ticked).

+If you would like to help translating this book to your home language, please note that this can take about 1 month of full-time work (as the previous experience shows).
+But if you translate even one chapter that you like the most, I would appreciate.

 When you are translating, please note there is no need to translate the *manuscript/en/acknownledgments.txt* file.
 This is just because I don't want to maintain its multiple copies.